 3. Confirm whether the check has passed or failed

-The best platforms will also be ISO certified to ensure that all customer data is processed and managed securely.
+The best platforms will also be ISO certified to ensure all customer data is processed and managed securely.

 Communicating with customers

-Another fundamental to look for in the technology used to automate ID verification is the ability to communicate with customers and request additional documentation.
-Once that new document is received the platform should attempt to automatically validate the individual’s ID again.
+Another fundamental to look for in the technology used to automate ID verification is the ability to communicate directly with customers through the platform.
+It's often necessary to request additional documentation and keeping it within the same process makes the experience seamless for the person checking and the person being checked.

 The human touch

 Firstly, people still enjoy interacting with other people, especially when they have questions or are unsure of something.
-Secondly, when it comes to ID checks, the “sniff test” i.e. an expert KYC analyst reviewing a case that doesn't seem quite right can add immeasurable value.
+Secondly, when it comes to ID checks, the “sniff test”, i.e. an expert KYC analyst reviewing a case that doesn't feel right, can add immeasurable value.

-The aim should be to use automation in the majority of instances, ensuring a swift onboarding journey in most cases, while reserving the highly skilled and experienced compliance analysts’ time to work on cases that are higher risk.
+The aim should be to use automation in the majority of instances, ensuring a swift onboarding journey in most cases, while reserving the highly skilled and experienced compliance analysts’ time to work on cases that present a higher risk.
 This should create the right balance within the overall due diligence effort.